Notification of Ethical Review & Approval from other Institutions

 Further guidance on how to access and search for these notifications is available in a Quick Reference Guide.

-Notifications submitted prior to October 2017 do not need to be re-submitted in the current system.
+Notifications submitted prior to October 2017 do not need to be re-submitted in the current system except where an extension and other amendments have been approved.
+See the section on Reporting Requirements for more information.

 - Single Ethical Review within South Australia